-Your body needs salt in order to function properly.
-Salt helps regulate the fluid levels in your body and keep your blood pressure stable.
+By this time, you’ve probably heard that you shouldn’t eat too much salt.
+But your body needs salt in order to function properly, doesn’t it?
+Yes!
+In fact, salt helps regulate the fluid levels in your body and keep your blood pressure stable.
 But when it comes to salt, too much of a good thing can end up causing problems with your health.
-A diet high in sodium can lead to water retention, headaches, high blood pressure and even kidney stones.
+A diet high in sodium can lead to water retention, headaches, high blood pressure, and even kidney stones.

 Here are seven signs you’re eating too much salt:

 The more salt you eat, the more fluids your body needs to help clear out your system.
 If you are constantly thirsty, it could be your body’s way of telling you that your salt intake is too high.